 Once the sdkReady

-From there, you simply need to use an if-else-if block as shown below and plug the code in for the different treatments that you defined in the Split UI.
+From there, you need to use an if-else-if block as shown below and plug the code in for the different treatments that you defined in the Split user interface.
 Make sure to remember the final else branch in your code to handle the client returning control.

 client?.on(event: SplitEvent.sdkReady) {